juxor/afaq/markdown/secA3.md

 well as David Watson's **Beyond Bookchin** and **Against the Mega-Machine**.
 Ken Knabb's essay **The Poverty of Primitivism** is an excellent critique of primitivism as is Brian Oliver Sheppard's **Anarchism vs. Primitivism**.

+[‹ A.2 What does anarchism stand for?](/afaq/secA2.html "Go to previous page" ) [up](/afaq/secAcon.html "Go to parent page" ) [A.4 Who are the major
+anarchist thinkers? ›](/afaq/secA4.html "Go to next page" )